Configuration PHP

 • BLACKFIRE_ENDPOINT

-Sets the API endpoint the profile data will be sent to.
+Defines which API endpoint the profile data is sent to.

 1